isc-projects/kea/doc/sphinx/arm/logging.rst

    | ``%%``    | Outputs a literal percent sign                                         |
    +-----------+------------------------------------------------------------------------+

 Padding and truncation are also possible with modifiers preceeding the component.
-Ths is done by placing a number and other modifier characters between the component and the % sign.
+This is done by placing a number and other modifier characters between the component and the % sign.
 There are five ways of modifying the output shown by example here.